-On Thursday, September 6 at 7:30 p.m. we will begin a new adventure at Trinity Lutheran Church with a special Thanksgiving celebration.
+On Wednesday, November 21st at 7:30 p.m. we will continue our Jazz adventure at Trinity Lutheran Church with a special Thanksgiving celebration.
 This will be in the form of a Traditional Evening Prayer service which makes use of chant, scripture, prayers, silence, and hymns to bring the presence of Christ into our midst as day gives way to evening.
 The only difference is that this setting of the vesper service uses the warm sound of American Jazz music.
 A highlight of the service is a brief teaching moment which expands on the theme of the day, blending the sacred and the secular.
-For this first presentation of jazz vespers we will be joined by the resident jazz quartet of the Lutheran Church of the Holy Comforter in Baltimore where this program enjoyed an eight year run.
-These musicians are among the finest jazz musicians in the Baltimore area.
+Come at 7pm to enjoy dessert and refreshments before the service.
 Invite some friends to join you for this blended service to wind down your day.
-A wine and cheese reception will follow the service.
+Free and open to the public.
+Click for Directions